hoprnet/hoprnet/packages/utils/docs/modules.md

 ▸ **deriveAckKeyShare**(`secret`): [`HalfKey`](classes/HalfKey.md)

-Comutes the key share that is embedded in the acknowledgement for a packet and thereby unlocks the incentive for the previous relayer for transforming and delivering the packet
+Computes the key share that is embedded in the acknowledgement for a packet and thereby unlocks the incentive for the previous relayer for transforming and delivering the packet